vuejs/v2.vuejs.org/src/v2/guide/index.md

 </script>
 {% endraw %}

-This is a contrived example, but we have managed to separate our app into two smaller units, and the child is reasonably well-decoupled from the parent via the props interface.
+This is a contrived example, but we have managed to separate our app into two smaller units, and the child is reasonably-well decoupled from the parent via the props interface.
 We can now further improve our `<todo-item>` component with more complex template and logic without affecting the parent app.

 In a large application, it is necessary to divide the whole app into components to make development manageable.
 We will talk a lot more about components [later in the guide](components.html), but here's an (imaginary) example of what an app's template might look like with components: